Gary Windass: Storylines

-In October 2016, Gary rescues David's daughter Lily (Brooke Malonie) when she is nearly run-over father - who was driving in a petrol-soaked car in an attempt to kill Clayton Hibbs (Callum Harrison), the convict who killed Kylie back in July 2016, but ended up trapped underneath the car after David was barely able to swerve out of the way before flipping the vehicle over.
+In October 2016, Gary rescues David's daughter Lily (Brooke Malonie) when she is nearly run over by her father, who was driving in a petrol-soaked car in an attempt to kill Clayton Hibbs (Callum Harrison), the convict who killed Kylie in July 2016, but ends up trapped underneath the car after David was barely able to swerve out of the way before flipping the vehicle over.
 David and the other residents of the street were able to lift the car to free Gary and Lily before a spark caused the car to explode.
 Gary then watched in horror as a fireball from the car struck Anna and set her on fire, but Kevin and Nick were able to extinguish the flames.
-Gary later went with a badly burned Anna to hospital, where she gradually recovered from her injuries.
+Gary later went with a badly burned Anna to the hospital, where she gradually recovered from her injuries.
 Gary soon learns that David is to blame for Anna's predicament when Bethany's mother, Sarah (Tina O'Brien), privately tells him the truth about the incident.
 This results in Gary confronting and punching David, but he later forgives him at Sarah's urging.
 Gary and Sarah quickly form a relationship afterwards, despite Bethany developing romantic feelings towards Gary.